 WATER QUALITY PARAMETERS COLLECTED

 Curious about the data collected by our SpringsWatch volunteers?
 Click on the photos below to learn more about each SpringsWatch group.
 Each group page includes links to annual monitoring summaries and dashboards.
-Each dashboard includes a map of the SpringsWatch stations, summaries of the data collected by each SpringsWatch program, photos, and downloadable data.
+Each dashboard includes a map of the SpringsWatch stations, summaries of the data collected by each SpringsWatch program, and downloadable data!

 Springswatch volunteer application form

 *Groups with a wait list are at capacity and are currently not accepting new volunteers.
 If you wish to select one of these groups, we suggest applying for an additional group with no wait list to ensure you are able to participate in sampling as soon as possible.
 Apply for as many as you like!